GIR-pub/deepdotweb/_posts/2018/01/19/bitcoin-transaction-fees-skyrocketed-deal/index.md

 ---
-Bitcoin Transaction Fees Have Skyrocketed &#8211; How To Deal With That?
+Bitcoin Transaction Fees Have Skyrocketed &#8211; How To Deal With That?"
 ---
 <article class="post-listing post-24483 post type-post status-publish format-standard has-post-thumbnail hentry
 tag-bitcoin tag-deal tag-fees tag-skyrocketed tag-transaction">